Sussex pub walks, perfect for a weekend stroll!

 The area around Firle Beacon offers some of the most incredible view of The South Downs and Lewes in the county.
 This makes it a very popular walking area, which is fine as it is also huge so there is plenty of room for everyone.
 Our walk starts at Firle Beacon car park, which if you’re lucky is somewhere you can view hang gliders and all manner of interesting types.
 It then circles around the area through Alciston and Charleston House, an area that is famous for its links to the Bloomsbury Group.

-Continue past here and head to Firle Place, a beauty country house and gardens that are worth a visit.
+The walk continues to Firle Place, a beautiful country house and gardens that are worth a visit.
 You will also find your pub stop here.
-The Ram Inn is 500 years old and feature flint and brick walls and woodfired rooms inside.
+The Ram Inn is 500 years old and features flint and brick walls and woodfired rooms inside.
 Boasting a wealth of local produce and ales it is an ideal pub stop on any walk.
 The lamb, beef and game are all incredibly local – you probably just walked past some of them, and the food is superb.
 From here you can either head straight back up the beacon or continue on a loop up Beddingham Hill and back to the South Downs Way to the car park.
-Full route map can be found here.

 The Bull in Henfield has all the hallmarks of a country pub.
 Its massive beer garden welcomes walkers, families and all as a place to rest and enjoy a spot of sunshine.
 Unlike a traditional pub, The Bull is known for its extensive pizza menu, perfect food for a refuel after a long stroll.
 Henfield is ideally situated for walkers, with the village ideally situated for access to the countryside and the river Adur to the west.